newatoms/guides/get-clients/readme.md

 Just like every other company, we need to sell our services in order to be sustainable.
 In this guide we will only discuss direct customer acquisition.
 In our [communication guide](../communication-guide), you can read about our indirect communication philosophy.

-Even though we do need to sell our services, we only want to sell our services to people who can actually benefit from them.
-Working with a person who does not value your services for what they are will require you to keep convincing them of every step you take, making the process extremely counter-productive.
+Even though we do need to sell our services, we only want to sell our services to people of whom we can actually benefit from.
+Working with a person who does not value your services for what they are, will require you to keep convincing them of every step you take, making the process extremely counter-productive.

 Nothing suggested in this guide is a hard truth, and nothing should be blindly accepted as such.

 ## Two ways to acquire customers

-There are two ways in which you can convince people to use your product or service: by directly **convincing a specific person**, or indirectly **through your general communication**.
+There are two ways in which you can convince people to use your product or service: by directly **convincing a specific person** or indirectly **through your general communication**.
 With your general communication, you can have a potentially infinite reach but have very little control over who you reach.

-The main difference between the two is that direct customer acquisition takes more effort per client but can be done with very little means.
+The main difference between the two is that direct customer acquisition takes more effort per client, but can be done with very little means.
 Acquiring customers through your general communication is a lot more effective but requires you to actually have a form of communication, which takes a lot of effort and money to build.

 ## Direct customer acquisition

 There are two types of direct customer acquisition: contacting potential suitable clients directly that you have no personal connection with (called cold customer acquisition), and contacting those with whom you have a direct or indirect relationship.

-*One super important thing to realize before we go on is that you are speaking as a person on behalf of a company to a person on behalf of a company.*
+*One super important thing to realise before we go on is that you are speaking as a person on behalf of a company to a person on behalf of a company.*

 ## How to sell your service